-DBSA's high capital buffers are its major strength
+DBSA's high capital buffers provide solid loss absorbance capacity

-We assign a Capital score of A2, two notches below the initial score; the assigned score captures DBSA's solid capital levels, but also the current difficult operating environment, which is likely to exert some pressure on borrowers' repayment capacity and on the bank's current capital buffers.
+We assign a capital score of A2, three notches below the initial score.
+The assigned score captures DBSA's solid capital levels, but also the current difficult operating environment, which is likely to exert some negative pressure on borrowers' repayment capacity and on the bank's current capital buffers.

-DBSA maintains strong capital buffers, with a TCE-to-tangible managed assets ratio of 34.2% as of September 2020.
-Such capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet.
+DBSA maintains strong capital buffers, with a TCE-to-tangible managed assets ratio of 38% as of September 2021.
+Such capital buffers provide significant capacity to both absorb unexpected credit losses as well as growing assets.
 The bank is obliged by the DBSA Act to maintain a maximum debt-to-equity ratio of 250%.
-As of September 2020, this ratio was around 162%, and that's without incorporating the ZAR20 billion callable capital, which requires parliamentary approval for release.
-Management is also monitoring economic capital requirements and plans to more formally apply the Basel principles, even though it is not a regulated bank.
-It has historically benefitted from capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16, and pays no dividend.
+As of March 2021, this ratio was around 152%, without incorporating the ZAR20 billion callable capital, which requires parliamentary approval for release.

+DBSA has historically benefitted from capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16.
+The bank also does not pay dividends, which helps its grow its capital organically.
+DBSA's management is also monitoring economic capital requirements and plans to more formally apply the Basel principles, even though it is not a regulated bank.

-Asset-quality metrics under pressure, reflecting the challenging macro conditions, high concentrations and riskier Africa projects
+High asset risks, reflecting the difficult macroeconomic conditions, high credit concentrations and riskier foreign assets

-We assign a weighted average Asset Risk score of B2, six notches below the initial score, capturing its high single-name concentrations, the difficult operating conditions and problematic foreign operations.
+We assign a weighted average asset risk score of B2, six notches below the initial score, capturing its high single-name concentrations, the difficult operating conditions and problematic foreign projects.

-DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 8.3% as of September 2020, with Stage 2 loans accounting for an additional 28.2%.
-We expect the bank's asset-quality metrics to remain under pressure as a result of both the still-difficult operating environment - beyond 2021, we expect growth to settle at around 1%, well below the country's potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
-Similarly, we expect the bank's annual provisioning charges (of around 3.8% of gross loans for the fiscal year ended March 2020) to remain at elevated levels, despite the significant drop in provisions during the six months to September 2020 (to 0.6% of gross loans).
+DBSA reported an improvement in its nonperforming loans (NPLs)-to-gross loans ratio which reduced to 6.9% as of September 2021.
+However, Stage 2 loans remain large, accounting for an additional 34.8% of gross loans.
+We expect the bank's asset-quality metrics to remain under pressure as a result of both the still-difficult operating environment - beyond 2021, we expect South Africa's real GDP growth to settle at around 1%, well below the country's potential and the rate required to create a reasonable amount of new jobs - and the high credit concentrations that exposes the bank to vulnerability of large NPLs in case of a default by a few borrowers.
+Similarly, we expect the bank's annual provisioning charges (of around 1.2% of gross loans for the fiscal year 2021) to remain elevated, despite the significant drop in provisions during the six months to September 2021 (to 0.7% of gross loans).

-Exhibit 3 The still-difficult operating environment will strain DBSA's asset-quality metrics
+The still-difficult operating environment will strain DBSA's asset-quality metrics